 Healthy food plays a crucial role in preventing cardiovascular diseases.
 Fiber can successfully minimize the adverse effect of the above-listed factors.
-According to medical studies, daily consumption of 16-20 grams fiber can decrease the risk of cardial disease development by 70%.
+According to medical studies, daily consumption of 16 - 20g fiber can decrease the risk of cardial disease development by 70%.

-RTS FIBER complex of soluble and non-soluble fiber effectively decontaminates intestinal tract and ferments to form short-chain fatty acids that directly reduce the level of low density lipoproteins in blood this effectively reducing the risk of atherosclerosis.
+RTS FIBER complex of soluble and insoluble fiber effectively decontaminates intestinal tract and ferments to form short - chain fatty acids that directly reduce the level of low density lipoproteins in blood this effectively reducing the risk of atherosclerosis.
 Fiber facilitate the activity of digestion system and regular abdominal outlet thus notably reducing the risk of hemorrhoid formation.
-Consumption of soluble and non-soluble fiber in proper proportions helps to restore intestinal microbiom, improve peristaltics, reduce fatty liver and produce favorable effect on health of cardiovascular system by restoring elasticity of blood vessels.
-RTS FIBER complex of soluble and non-soluble fiber helps to improve the activity of pancreas thus reducing the blood glucose level and to improve kidney and liver activity.
+Consumption of soluble and insoluble fiber in proper proportions helps to restore intestinal microbiom, improve peristaltics, reduce fatty liver and produce favorable effect on health of cardiovascular system by restoring elasticity of blood vessels.
+RTS FIBER complex of soluble and insoluble fiber helps to improve the activity of pancreas thus reducing the blood glucose level and to improve kidney and liver activity.
 It supplies the required minerals and vitamins to the body and improves metabolism processes.
-RTS FIBER complex of soluble and non-soluble fiber contains 1.3-1.4 Beta glucan that has powerful immuno-modulating and anti-cancer properties.
+RTS FIBER complex of soluble and insoluble fiber contains 1,3 - 1,4 beta glucan that has powerful immuno-modulating and anti - cancer properties.